airgead73/bus123/files/readme.txt

   In order to accomodate IE10, es6 methods and syntax have been avoided.

-  The widget has been tested on Chrome, Firefox, IE10 and Edge 15.
+  The widget has been tested on Chrome, Firefox, IE10, Edge 15, iOS, and Android.

 5. CSS